 - Generic stock product photos

-- Post by someone living outside the country
+- Post created by someone living outside the country

-While you should certainly keep an eye out for Craigslist ads displaying any of the above red flags, it shouldn’t automatically disqualify them.
-Our advice is to simply proceed with caution and use your best judgement, especially when dealing with higher risk items that have a higher likelihood of fraud.
+While you should definitely keep an eye out for Craigslist ads displaying any of the above red flags, it’s not always an immediate disqualification.
+Our advice is to simply proceed with caution and use your best judgment, especially when dealing with higher-risk items that have a higher likelihood of fraud.

-Although Craigslist can be useful in finding deals on furniture or home goods, here are some high-risk items you should generally try to avoid or, at the very least, proceed with more caution than usual.
+Although Craigslist can be useful in finding deals on furniture or home goods, there are some high-risk items you should generally try to avoid or, at the very least, proceed with more caution than usual.

 Types of Craigslist ads with high scam risk: